 (b) Public utility districts, conservation districts, or district elections at which the ownership of property within those districts is a prerequisite to voting, all of which elections shall be held at the times prescribed in the laws specifically applicable thereto;

-and nonhigh capital fund aid proposals as provided for in chapter 28A.540 RCW; and
+and nonhigh capital fund aid proposals as provided for in chapter 28A.540

 (d) Special flood control districts consisting of three or more counties.

-(2) The county auditor, as ex officio supervisor of elections, upon request in the form of a resolution of the governing body of a city, town, or district, presented to the auditor prior to the proposed election date, may call a special election in such city, town, or district, and for the purpose of such special election he or she may combine, unite, or divide precincts.
+(2) The county auditor, as ex officio supervisor of elections, upon request in the form of a resolution of the governing body of a city, town, or district, presented to the auditor prior to the proposed election date, shall call a special election in such city, town, or district, and for the purpose of such special election he or she may combine, unite, or divide precincts.
 Such a special election shall be held on one of the following dates as decided by the governing body:

 (a) The second Tuesday in February;

-(b) The third Tuesday in April until January 1, 2013;
+(b) The fourth Tuesday in April;

-(d) The day of the primary election as specified by RCW 29A.04.311; or
+(c) The day of the primary election as specified by RCW 29A.04.311

-(e) The first Tuesday after the first Monday in November.
+(d) The first Tuesday after the first Monday in November.

-(3) A resolution calling for a special election on a date set forth in subsection (2)(a) through (c) of this section must be presented to the county auditor at least forty-six days prior to the election date.
-A resolution calling for a special election on a date set forth in subsection (2)(d) of this section must be presented to the county auditor no later than the Friday immediately before the first day of regular candidate filing.
-A resolution calling for a special election on a date set forth in subsection (2)(e) of this section must be presented to the county auditor no later than the day of the primary.
+(3) A resolution calling for a special election on a date set forth in subsection (2)(a) and (b) of this section must be presented to the county auditor at least sixty days prior to the election date.
+A resolution calling for a special election on a date set forth in subsection (2)(c) of this section must be presented to the county auditor no later than the Friday immediately before the first day of regular candidate filing.
+A resolution calling for a special election on a date set forth in subsection (2)(d) of this section must be presented to the county auditor no later than the day of the primary.

-(4) In addition to subsection (2)(a) through (e) of this section, a special election to validate an excess levy or bond issue may be called at any time to meet the needs resulting from fire, flood, earthquake, or other act of God, except that no special election may be held between the first day for candidates to file for public office and the last day to certify the returns of the general election other than as provided in subsection (2)(d) and (e) of this section.
+(4) In addition to subsection (2)(a) through (d) of this section, a special election to validate an excess levy or bond issue may be called at any time to meet the needs resulting from fire, flood, earthquake, or other act of God, except that no special election may be held between the first day for candidates to file for public office and the last day to certify the returns of the general election other than as provided in subsection (2)(c) and (d) of this section.
 Such special election shall be conducted and notice thereof given in the manner provided by law.